-Ishmael Mask, forthcoming from Autumn House Press, spring 2023
+Ishmael Mask, now available from Autumn House Press.

 The poet must have a Nietzschean ambition to see beyond the mirror, beyond the absurd mask of consciousness.
 Ishmael Mask speaks to this primitive damage, the inescapable futility underlying life and depicted in literary fiction.
 Consider “The Green Hat” sequence, a masterpiece of metaphysical anxiety.
 The flickering periphery is a warning, and yet here are the poverties of memory, addiction, and imprisonment, recanted by Charles Kell in Melvillian drag.
 And yet, these obsessions—like Pierre’s—under Kell’s skillful pressure, offer surprising musical comforts.
 Tender, gothic, and wonderfully catastrophic, Kell’s exhilarating poems flicker with both omen and mystery.
 Their dangers are sexy, lyrically precise, and elegiac.
 Their disquietude will leave you breathless.